These lipids (known also as diglycerides) are fatty acid diesters of glycerol and occur in two isomeric forms:

 1,3-Di-(ω-acetoxyacyl)glycerol

-mg/kg), while the major part is ester-linked with two fatty acids (up to 6 mg/kg).
-In refined fats and oils, concentrations of these contaminants can be higher (up to 20 mg/kg) since they are formed during the deodorization step.
-Based on several toxicological studies, the European Commission has adopted a regulatory limit of 20 m/kg for 3-MCPD in some foodstuffs.
-At present, no information are given on the toxicity of the fatty esters (Weisshaar R, Eur J Lipid Sci Technol 2008, 110, 671).
+Studies have shown that free 3-chloropropane-1,2-diol (3-MCPD or chlorinated glycerol) is present at only very low levels in most foodstuffs (10-80 μg/kg), while the major part is ester-linked with two fatty acids (up to 6 μg/kg).
+In refined fats and oils, concentrations of these contaminants can be higher (up to 20 μg/kg) since they are formed during the deodorization step.
+Based on several toxicological studies, the European Commission has adopted a regulatory limit of 20 μg/kg for 3-MCPD in some foodstuffs.
+The EFSA has set a tolerable daily intake of 0.8 micrograms per kilogram of body weight per day for 3-MCPD and its fatty acid esters based on evidence linking this substance to organ damage in animal tests, The toxicological information is too limited, however, to set a safe level for MCPD.

 Cyclic glycerol esters (tethered lipids) have been isolated from the fruits of the Mediterranean plant Thapsia garganica (Apiaceae) (Liu H et al., J Nat Prod 2004, 67,1439).
 These diacylglycerols have two of the oxygens of glycerol included in a macrocyclic ring “macrocyclic lipids”, the cyclic chain having 18 carbon atoms.